zonemaster/zonemaster/docs/specifications/tests/Methods.md

    3. Send the two queries doing normal recursive lookup to a resolver.

-   4. If CNAME or DNAME is returned for the *Name* then follow that, possibly in several steps, and use the resulting IP address or addresses.
+   4. If CNAME or DNAME is returned for the *Name*, then follow that, possibly in several steps, and use the resulting IP address or addresses.